akka/akka/akka-docs/rst/java/stream/stages-overview.rst

 **completes** when all upstreams complete

+orElse
+^^^^^^
+When and only if the first source completes without emitting any elements, the elements from the second source are emitted.
+If the first source emits any elements the second source cancelled.

+On errors the stage is failed regardless of source of the error.

+**emits** when an element is available from first stream or first stream closed without emitting any elements and an element is available from the second stream

+**backpressures** when downstream backpressures

+**completes** when the first stream completes after emitting at least one element or else when the second stream completes

 interleave
 ^^^^^^^^^^
 Emits a specifiable number of elements from the original source, then from the provided source and repeats.
 If one